 - Integrating digital risk management into general incident management processes.

-Managing digital risk takes time and can be difficult.
-As such, information security teams first have to understand what digital risk is, as well as the types of digital risk that exist so they can implement the most effective digital risk management strategies.
+Managing digital risk takes time, and it isn’t easy.
+As such, information security teams must first understand what digital risk is and the types of digital risk that exist, so they can implement the most effective cyber risk management strategies.

 With The Reciprocity® ROAR Platform, you obtain the visibility you need to stay ahead of risks and effectively convey the impact of risk on high-priority business activities.
 This contextual information enables you to prioritize investments and make sound business decisions while improving security.

 ROAR has the resources you need to identify, analyze, and manage digital risk properly.
 Select the correct combination of controls, risks, and threats from a vast, pre-loaded content library to analyze the risk associated with your business process or endeavor.
 The Risk Operations Center gives you sophisticated dashboards and analytics that go beyond standard heat maps.

 The ROAR Platform minimizes complexity, connects teams, and helps you stay ahead of threats by continually monitoring for changes that might negatively influence your risk posture by automatically developing linkages between business assets and processes, controls, and risks.